Alex313031/thorium/infra/BUGS.md

 FIXED | Since M98, Thorium would not run correctly on Windows 10/11 without compatiblity mode set to Win 7/8.
 It has been resolved. - Multiple Users | Fixed by me May.
 2022

 BUG | Searching the chrome://settings page on all Windows builds of Thorium causes a crash.
-Should investigate with bisection and/or a debug build with stack trace or attaching a debugger. - Multiple Users
+Should investigate with bisection and/or a debug build with stack trace or attaching a debugger.
+UPDATE: Clicking "Customize Thorium" on NTP also triggers same crash. - Multiple Users

+BUG | Playing H.265/HEVC Content on Linux does not work - lovelytwo on GitHub |